2i2c-org/docs/admin/user-management/authentication-and-access.md

 You can revoke a user's access to the JupyterHub by removing them from the allowed users list, using the admin panel.

 1. Find the name of the user in your admin panel.
-If they have a running server, click the **Stop server** button to stop their running server.
+If they have a running server, click the {gui}`Stop server` button to stop their running server.
-2. Click the **Delete user** button for this user.
+2. Click the {gui}`Delete user` button for this user.
 Confirm the deletion in the dialog box that pops up.

 After this, the user would not be able to log in.
 However, their files will not be deleted -